• Skip to primary navigation

 • 💬 Comments

-What is a rugelach?
+What is a rugelach cookie?

+Traditional rugelach are cookies made in a crescent form by rolling a triangle of dough filled with different ingredients.
 The filling could be any jam.
-It could be only nuts, chocolate spread, or Turkish delight.
+It could be only nuts, chocolate spread, Turkish delight, or a mixture of them.
 The fillings are versatile and vary from country to country.
+These little delicious cookies are one of the many memories of my childhood.

+The name "rugelach" seems to come from European Jewish communities, but it is, in fact, a trendy dessert all over Eastern Europe.
 If you travel to Transylvania, the dough is made with sour cream, sometimes lard, while in other parts of Romania, people use yeast or farmer cheese, etc.

-Over the years, I tried multiple recipes that use different ingredients, from lard to margarine and butter, yeast to yogurt, and baking soda.
+The cookies are easy to make, melt in your mouth, and you cannot stop eating after just one or two.
+Goodbye, diet, goodbye common sense!
+THEY.
+ARE.
+DELICIOUS!
+Over the years, I have tried multiple recipes that use different ingredients, from lard to margarine and butter, yeast to yogurt, and baking soda.
 There are so many recipes out there that I had to try some of them.

+I recently found this old recipe I forgot about while looking through the books and recipes I have all over my house.
+A pastry dough made with farmer cheese.
 You can easily make Farmer cheese at home, so don't think you cannot make the cookies if you don't have any cheese.

-The dough will not stick to your hands, it is easy to work with, and the final result is a flaky delicious product that will make you beg for more.
+I used to make this dough all the time because it is versatile and easy to make.
+You can use the dough for anything.
+Romanians make pies, cookies, and pastries with it.
+The dough will not stick to your hands, it is easy to work with, and the final result is a flaky, delicious product that will make you beg for more.

+This particular type of dough uses equal amounts of flour, farmer cheese, and butter.
 The recipe works for sweet or savory pastries, as you can either add sugar or salt to it, based on what you plan to make.

 How to make the jam and walnuts rugelach